-The Commonwealth can make an act of grace payment if the decision maker considers it is appropriate because of special circumstances.
+The Australian Government can make an act of grace payment if the decision maker considers it is appropriate because of special circumstances.

 Act of grace payments are discretionary.
 There is no situation which creates an automatic entitlement to an act of grace payment.

-When is it appropriate to consider making a request for consideration an act of grace payment?
+When is it appropriate to request consideration of an act of grace payment?

 The act of grace mechanism is generally an avenue of last resort.
 If you have other options available to address your situation, an act of grace payment may not be appropriate.